iAmGroute/NPTpy/TreeOfOwnership.md

 Module delegates are objects that are created by (usually) top-level modules and are owned by regular objects.
 The delegates can have references to their modules which are usually outside the TOO.
-Any reference **to** delegates must be a weak reference, except for the reference that the host object holds to it.
+Any reference **to**   a delegate must be a weak reference, except for the reference from its host object.
+Any reference **from** a delegate must be a weak reference, except for the reference to its module.
 Delegates are shown in the `.too` files with a `%` in front of their class name.
 More on this topic in another document *(aka TODO)*.